Osenwe/ABAP-based-Employee-Data-and-Payroll-Management-System/README.md

 This is a project done for my a course in one of my graduate program (Masters Information Systems)

 INTRODUCTION
- This project was meant to simulate some employees data maintenance functinalities.
+ This purpose of this project is to simulate some employees data maintenance functinalities.
 I observed while working at CMU dining, but with SAP ABAP.
 Summary of the functionalities
 Create, Save, edit, Update and User data,
 Create, Save, edit, Update, Delete/Deactivate User Account Login details and view reports